 There Needs to Be Enough Virus

 The concentration of HIV determines whether infection will occur.
 In blood, for example, the virus is very concentrated.
 A small amount of blood is enough to infect someone.
 The concentration of virus in blood or other fluids can change, in the same person, over time.
+Persons who take HIV medications as prescribed can have very low quantities of HIV present in bodily fluids, greatly reducing the risk of transmitting HIV to their partners.

 HIV Must Get Into the Bloodstream